Want to find out the secrets of other top-notch referral programs? Check out our other deep dives:

 The referral page included easy sharing options and a progress bar to track referrals and reward status.
 Each tier was laid out so that a free product was awarded.
 The lowest tier, 5 referrals, awarded a less expensive Harry’s product (free shave cream), and the value went up at each tier.
 Ultimately, the reward at the fourth tier, 50 successful referrals, was an entire free year of shaving blades.

-Harry’s encouraged customer acquisition and retention at the same time by investing in their existing network (starting at their homebase – employees).
-Then used their product to get people to want to actually participate.
-Together, these allowed Harry’s to experience viral growth.
+Harry’s encouraged both customer acquisition and retention by investing in their existing network first.
+Then used the product itself to make people want to participate.
+Together, those two decisions drove their viral growth.

-Let’s get into each element of Harry’s prelaunch and referral program that allowed it to reach 100,000 subscribers within just one week.
+Let’s break down each element that helped Harry’s reach 100,000 subscribers in one week.
 We’ve got plenty of pointers for your own referral program that you can steal.

 Strategic first invitations